 The Campus District has had over $500 million of public and private investment in the past 7 years.
 The next 3 years will bring another $250 million of investments.
 Watch for these developments over the next few years.

 Downtown Cleveland Alliance has been contracted to provide business development services in Campus District.
 The services offered by the business development specialist include but are not limited to attracting and retaining businesses to the district; supporting the redevelopment of targeted corridors; advocating for business and property owners needs to city, county and state officials; and carrying out coordinated marketing between Campus District and Downtown Cleveland Alliance.
 Other new initiatives underway include identifying and recommending housing and retail opportunities and supporting Campus District’s efforts to create a Business Improvement District.
-Contact Jazmyn Blockson at jblockson@downtowncleveland.
+Visit our Business Development page or contact Jazmyn Blockson at jblockson@downtowncleveland.